Enabling Social Applications via Decentralized Social Data Management: Related Work

-\tc{LotusNet~\cite{aiello10lotusnet} is a DHT-based OSN that binds user identities with their overlay nodes and published resources for increased security.
-User data such as social information, content, etc, are stored encrypted on a DHT.
+LotusNet~\cite{aiello10lotusnet} is a DHT-based OSN that binds user identities with their overlay nodes and published resources for increased security.
 Users control access to their data by issuing signed grants to other users applied during retrieval of data.
-Services such as event notification, folksonomic content search and reputation management are demonstrated.} In LifeSocial.KOM~\cite{graffi11lifesocialkom}, user information is stored in the form of distributed linked lists in a DHT and is accessible from various plugin-based applications, while enforcing symmetric PKI to ensure user-controlled privacy and access.
-However, the data of a user are isolated from other users and peers access them individually.
-Commercial efforts such as~\cite{enthinnai, freedombox, diaspora} implement distributed social networking services and allow users to share content in a decentralized fashion.
+Services such as event notification, folksonomic content search and reputation management are demonstrated.
+In LifeSocial.KOM~\cite{graffi11lifesocialkom}, user information is stored in the form of distributed linked lists in a DHT and is accessible from various plugin-based applications, while enforcing symmetric PKI to ensure user-controlled privacy and access.
+User data are isolated from one another, and peers access them individually.
+Commercial efforts such as Enthinnai,\footnote{http://www.enthinnai.com/} FreedomBox,\footnote{http://freedomboxfoundation.org/} and Diaspora\footnote{https://joindiaspora.com/} implement distributed social networking services allowing users to share content in a decentralized fashion.

-\tc{Our work differs from the previously noted academic and commercial approaches in the following ways.
+Our work differs from the previously noted academic and commercial approaches in the following ways.
 First, it not only collects and stores user social information from multiple sources in a P2P network, but also exposes social inference functions to socially-aware applications that mine the social information stored.
 Second, it addresses the space between centralized and fully decentralized systems, as it allows multiple users to store social information on common peers they trust.
 These peers can locally mine the collection of social data entrusted to them by the groups of (possibly socially-connected) users, thus improving social data access and quality of inferences to applications.
-Third, Prometheus enables users to select trusted peers independent from the users' (mobile) devices to decrypt and mine their social data at any time, thus increasing service availability.}
+Third, Prometheus enables users to select trusted peers independent from the users' (mobile) devices to decrypt and mine their social data at any time, thus increasing service availability.